Vancocin HCl Side Effects

 Other dosage forms:

-Along with its needed effects, vancomycin (the active ingredient contained in Vancocin HCl) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, vancomycin (the active ingredient contained in Vancocin HCl) may cause unwanted side effects that require medical attention.

 - Bladder pain